Aericio/warframe-exports-rust/README.md

 - Downscaled versions of each image are stored in subfolders within `/image`, in the sizes `256x256`, `128x128`, `64x64`, and `32x32`.
   - Images in the root `/image` directory are rescaled to 512x512, if needed, for consistency; some images were originally smaller (e.g. `128x128`) or larger (e.g. `2048x2048`).
   - Scaling is performed using Lancozs3 interpolation.

+> ![NOTE]
+> [warframe-exports-data](https://github.com/Aericio/warframe-exports-data/) repository runs this tool hourly on weekdays, providing a fully pre-exported snapshot of all available content.
+You can easily use the exports in your own app through the jsDelivr CDN.
+Visit the data repository for more information.

 ## Outputs